ccremer/clusterbrake/README.md

   * Time-Window: E.g. Only transcode during the night
   * File size: If a video is very big, a Raspberry Pi might take a very long time.
 Leave the job for another server with more processing power.

-# The Workflow
-* 2 Input folders: Auto and Manual.
-Auto is for automatic encoding, the other is for manually provided video files.
-Manually created jobs are prioritized, but won't disrupt the current job.
-* Each node picks a video file from the input folder, selects a template of options, and begins to transcode.
-* The output file is being written either directly to your library or another location for manual quality verification or whatever you do with it.
-* Delete the source (if enabled and source is unneeded)
-* Get the next video.

-I'll provide some sort of flowchart sometime in the future.
-This project is not usable yet...

-# FAQ

-### What is "Manual Transcoding"
-If you have a file that needs transcoding with different properties than the default template (e.g. dual audio track, multiple subtitles, ...) then you can provide a custom template which has all the options defined for that video file.
-Maybe you have a movie that you want to put on your mobile device but it needs a different format than usual.

-### What is "Automatic Transcoding"
-If you have a software like Couchpotato which downloads movies and puts them in a output folder, you can pick them up and do some post processing after download.
-If you are concerned about file size or unified codec use in your library, use this.
-However, automatic transcoding might no yield the result you expected from a particular movie.
-So to correct this, there is manual transcoding mode.

-### Why not ffmpeg?
-So far as I'm aware, ffmpeg does not support x265 which reduces file size in half but uses more CPU power.
-Encoding in x265 takes forever, but if I can do that unattended and automatically, I don't really care about time anymore.

-### Why Java and not some script language like Bash?
-I'm faster at coding in Java than bash.
-Simple as that.

-### You speak of cluster.
-Do I need 3 Nodes to form a quorum?
-No, you can run it on a single node.
-I keep things rather simple.
-If you use multiple nodes however, you need to provide some sort of common storage where every node writes to the same data volume.

-### I have a different workflow!
-Fine!
-Fork the project and have a look at the statemachine package.
-I think I found some sort of configurable workflow even if it needs re-compiling.